Profitbase/Episode-Docs/articles/flow/actions/azure-blob-storage/append-to-blob.md

 # Append to Blob

-Appends a byte array to an [Azure Append Blob](https://learn.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs#about-append-blobs).
+Appends a byte array or Stream to an [Azure Append Blob](https://learn.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs#about-append-blobs).